SAFER SCHOOLS! Reporting Tool

 How do I know if it's Bullying?

 PREVnet is a Canadian resource designed to assist students, parents, and educators understand bullying and how to foster healthy relationships.
-PREVnet expands their definition of bullying to include:
+PREVnet expands their definition of bullying to include the following terms and, based on the Human Rights Code, some of these actions are also discriminatory.

 Includes hitting, kicking, shoving, spitting, beating up, stealing or damaging property.